Mikiemm/portfolio/projects/02_design-s.md

 ## Overview

-DESIGN.S is a biennial _international event which supports students of industrial and product design_.
-Every two years, they entirely change visuals to appear <b>modern and attractive</b> to young people.
-While their visuals use to be eye-catching and work well, their web was confusing, hard to read or scan, and overall didn't look appealing. __So I decided__ to change it!
+DESIGN.S is a biennial <b>international event which supports students of industrial and product design</b>.
+Every two years, they entirely change visuals to appear modern and attractive to young people.
+While their visuals use to be eye-catching and work well, their web was confusing, hard to read or scan, and overall didn't look appealing.
+So I decided to change it!

 ### Design Goals
 * encourage students to participate in the event